Boilers are vital vessels with multiple industrial and household applications. Their primary function is to generate steam.

 Piping Loss to Boiler Height

 The drum may be significantly higher than the boiler feedwater pumps.
-The pumps must be capable of raising the water level to the drum level.
+The pumps must raise the water level to the drum level.

 Feed Stop and Check Loss